sodadata/docs/soda-sql/send-failed-rows.md

 <br />

 #### Reroute to Google Big Query using existing credentials

+Note that you can only configure failed row sample rerouting for individual datasets, and only for those scans that you have [scheduled programmatically]({% link soda-sql/programmatic_scan.md %}).

 This configuration uses the Big Query access credentials that Soda SQL uses.
 These credentials must have the appropriate service account and scopes in Big Query which give Soda SQL write permission on the table.